acquia/acquia_cms/modules/acquia_cms_headless/README.md

 ### Enable Robust API capabilities
 **Important** When you click the save button, the initialization service is run and you will be presented with your secret and additional information.

 This is an opinionated architecture and automates the many steps required to set up a partially headless site.
 This option will automatically create a consumer, keys, user with role and permissions, and a next js site.
-However, you will need to set your env.local file manually per the following:
+However, you will need to set your env.local file manually.
+Rename the env.example file in your local filesystem inside your next project folder to env.local and per the following (see /admin/config/services/next/sites/headless/env):

 ```
 Required
-NEXT_PUBLIC_DRUPAL_BASE_URL=automatically generated.
+NEXT_PUBLIC_DRUPAL_BASE_URL=automatically fetched
-NEXT_IMAGE_DOMAIN=automatically generated.
+NEXT_IMAGE_DOMAIN=automatically fetched
-DRUPAL_PREVIEW_SECRET=preview secret found on admin/config/services/next
+DRUPAL_PREVIEW_SECRET=automatically fetched
 DRUPAL_CLIENT_ID=the UUID found on admin/config/services/consumer
 DRUPAL_CLIENT_SECRET=Presented to you on initialization
 ```